Spin Fishing For Steelhead: 5 Most Effective Methods Used By Guides

 Best Line For Steelhead Fishing

-When it comes to the best line for steelhead fishing with spinning reels you have a few options and it will depend on the methods that you use.
+When it comes to the line for your steelhead spinning reels, you have a few options, and it will depend on the methods that you use.

-The best line for steelhead fishing with spinning reels is a 10-pound monofilament line like Sufix Elite which is strong, thin yet still supple and is good for multipurpose fishing.
+The most common line for steelhead fishing with spinning reels is a 10-pound monofilament line like Sufix Elite, which is strong and thin, yet still supple, and it’s good for multipurpose fishing.
 There are times when an 8-pound line or 12-pound line is even better.

 The reason I like the Sufix Elite line is that I have extensively tested it when casting lures, when float fishing, when bottom bouncing or drift fishing, and when plunking.
 It’s also recommended by other river guides and river anglers who fish for steelhead.
-It’s thin, strong, and supple, and it works well on spinning reels as well as baitcasting reels and Centerpin reels.
+It works well on baitcasting reels and Centerpin reels.

 Other good lines include: